 What Happened to Jesse, Vince and Leon?

-His IMDB in fact shows a long list of credits, so he’s actually had a pretty amzing career including another movie in 2018.
+However, his IMDB, shows a long list of credits, so he’s actually had a pretty amazing career including another movie in 2018.
 While he may be a background character in the “Fast” franchise, his career moves forward.

 Why He’s Probably Not Coming Back

 Will he be coming back to the franchise?
 Since they more or less killed him off in Fast 5, most likely not.
 The franchise has become SUCH a big hat, famous actors/actresses are ASKING to be in the movies, so I wouldn’t rule anything out, but I still think it’s unlikely given the star power the franchise has brought into the fold in the more recent Fast movies.